djemar/softeng_ezshop/Deliverables/DesignAssessmentDocument.md

 <Discuss here main differences of the current structure of your project vs the design delivered on April 30>
 <Discuss if the current structure shows weaknesses that should be fixed>
 ```
+We have moved Utils class from it.polito.ezshop.utils to it.polito.ezshop.data in order to avoid any recursive dependencies; in the previous case, levelized structure map showed 97% of tangles.

+The main differences of the current structure of our project and the design that we delivered on April 30 are:

+- The actual design doesn't use any maps because we created DB class "EZShopDB" to manage data persistence.

+- EZShopData class is renamed as EZShop and Sale Item is renamed as TicketEntry.

+- In the current version we excluded some classes such as AccountBook, Credit, Debit etc. because they were not necessary for our aim.

+- Position and fidelity card are not anymore classes because we just stored them as string(in the previous version we had Position and Fidelity card classes).